puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 An evaluation environment is run on a monolithic installation and is suitable for evaluating PE on 250 or fewer nodes.
 We recommend that your hardware meets the following:

-- A 4-core server with 4 GB of RAM
+- A 4-core server with 6 GB of RAM
 - At least 100 GB of free storage in `/opt` for PuppetDB

+We strongly recommend that users on systems with 4 GB of RAM upgrading or migrating to PE 3.7 from PE 3.3 or earlier upgrade to 6 GB of RAM before attempting to upgrade or migrate their PE installation.

 ### Small Environment